manuhabitela/drawingboard.js/README.md

 When instantiating the drawingboard, you can pass a few options as the 2nd parameter in an object:

 * `controls`: an array containing the list of controls automatically loaded with the board.
 By default, the 'Color', 'Size' and 'Navigation' controls are loaded by default.
+You can pass an object instead of a string to pass control options (ie `['Color', { Navigation: { reset: false }}]`).
 * `color`: the board's pencil color. `#000000` (black) by default.
 * `size`: the board's pencil size (integer). `3`px radius by default.
 * `background`: the board's background.
 Give an hex value for a color, anything else will be seen as an image. `#ffffff` (white) by default.